Michel-debug/Kafka-SparkStreamNLP-Finance-Sentiment-Anlaysis/README.md

 # 法律声明

 ***Copyright © 2024 Junjie CHEN.
 All rights reserved.
 Unauthorized copying of this file, via any medium is strictly prohibited***

+***Copyright © 2024 https://github.com/Michel-debug.
+All rights reserved.
+Unauthorized copying of this file, via any medium is strictly prohibited***